K1D77A/cl-configurator/README.md

 This will print a list of names and values, you can then use (access name) to retrieve the value and (set-access name value) to edit the value.
-However changing the value does not permanently change it, so the config file is not rewritten.
+However changing the value doesn't change the value in the config file.

 Currently only supports floats strings and integers as valid types unless `*allow-all*` is set to true

+here is an example: